Vietnam.vn - Nền tảng quảng bá Việt Nam

 The establishment of the Quang Nam Heritage Conservation Fund will help mobilize social resources for effective restoration work.
 Photo: TT

 This issue has been proposed by the Department of Culture, Sports and Tourism in many documents and related meetings of the province and the central government.
 “The establishment of the Quang Nam Heritage Conservation Fund was proposed by the provincial leaders to Prime Minister Pham Minh Chinh 2 years ago during the Prime Minister's working trip to Quang Nam (late March 2022).
 The Prime Minister also agreed in principle and assigned relevant ministries and branches to consider.
-However, the Ministry of Finance said that it must wait for the summary and assessment from the Heritage Conservation Fund of Thua Thien - Hue province (on legal basis, operation...) to gain experience before expanding the implementation, so Quang Nam must wait" - Mr. Hong said.
+However, the Ministry of Finance said that it had to wait for the summary and assessment from the Heritage Conservation Fund of Thua Thien - Hue province (on legal basis, operation...) to gain experience before expanding, so Quang Nam had to wait" - Mr. Hong said.

-In early July 2024, during a working session with the National Assembly's Committee on Culture and Education's delegation to survey the implementation of cultural heritage laws and policies, the establishment of the Quang Nam Heritage Conservation Fund was also mentioned.
+In early July 2024, during a working session with the Survey Delegation on the implementation of legal policies on cultural heritage of the National Assembly's Committee on Culture and Education, the establishment of the Quang Nam Heritage Conservation Fund was also mentioned again.

 Mr. Nguyen Thanh Hong affirmed that the establishment of the Quang Nam Heritage Conservation Fund is extremely necessary to help mobilize social resources to contribute to heritage conservation more easily and promptly.

 “At present, if social resources are contributed, we do not know where to put them.
-If they are put into the state budget, when we want to take them out, we have to follow the regulations and procedures, which is very difficult.
+If they are put into the state budget, when we want to withdraw them, we have to follow the regulations and procedures very difficult.
 Therefore, the establishment of the Quang Nam Heritage Conservation Fund with a clear legal basis, an executive board, specific operating regulations, and transparent public finances will help mobilize social resources more effectively, and the procedures for allocating funds for heritage restoration and conservation will also be quicker and easier,” Mr. Hong analyzed.

 The role of communication in conservation projects

-The story of the Japanese Covered Bridge after restoration “becoming strange” is “hot” in both mainstream media and social networks.
-There are many emotions coming from those who are genuinely interested in the Japanese Covered Bridge, but there are also those who “follow the trend” to create waves on social networks.
+The story of the Japanese Covered Bridge after restoration “becoming unfamiliar” is “hot” in mainstream media and social networks.
+There are many emotions coming from those who are genuinely interested in the Japanese Covered Bridge but there are also those who “follow the trend” to create waves on social networks.

 Following this, I saw many things, good and bad.
 But for those who do the restoration of relics in Hoi An in particular, and for projects to preserve and restore tangible cultural heritage in Vietnam in general, it is the communication activities in these projects.